 2. Find Out If You Qualify for Property Tax Exemption

 In some cases, you may be able to forgo paying property taxes altogether.
-Depending on your personal and financial situation, you might be able to apply for property tax exemption; in which case you won’t have to worry about paying the new bill.
+Depending on your personal and financial situation, you might be able to apply for property tax exemption.
+In this case you won’t have to worry about paying the new bill.

 To qualify, you must fall into one of the following categories according to the Washington Department of Revenue: